sausheong/anthill/README.md

 ## Introduction

-Anthill is a simple workload distribution organizer.
+Anthill is a simple workload distribution system.
 It allows you, the developer, to create worker nodes to distribute processing workload through an AMQ queue.
 These worker are distributed evenly amongst your cores and can be scaled up and down through a simple user interface.
 Clients publish messages on a named queue to be picked up by the workers.

 While the current version runs both the queue and Anthill in the same server, they can be easily deployed separately, allowing even better scalability.